Self-Development Wagon #2: The Nature and Beauty of People

 -All you do is bring up your personal drama and dump it on other people when they already have enough problems themselves.

-Instead, you must be truly interested with other people and show it.
+Instead of pushing your own ideas onto others, you must be truly interested with other people and show it.
 You must figure people out like puzzles and get to know them, and they will normally trade the appreciation back.
+You will not ask for subjects that do not interest you, nor will you fake sincerity, because you can't: you must dig for something you can appreciate.
 You may think they're stupid or jerks or whatever, but read on to find out how these "idiots" and "jerks" operate.

 The Universal Human Experience: